 - The staff power of Darkstorm from Visionaries was defined as Decay.
 Because of the program being a children's show, his power is only show to desiccate others, but not outright kill them.

 - Doctor Paradox's assistant in Ben 10: Alien Force got caught in an experimental time gate, warping him from the 1950s to the present day but also turning him into a humanoid monster who rapidly accelerates time, so much so that animals fossilize and concrete disintegrates by him touching them.
-The only two things shown to be unaffected by his contact are Doctor Paradox himself (as Paradox is unaffected by the passage of time) and gumballs (It Makes Just As Much Sense In Context).
+The only two things shown to be unaffected by his contact are Doctor Paradox himself (as Paradox is unaffected by the passage of time, though he mentions that he can still feel the eons slipping by) and gumballs (It Makes Just As Much Sense In Context).

 - There's the real life Typhoid Mary, a private cook who spread typhoid to the families she worked for.
 She's well-known for her utter denial to believe she had the disease, to the point of being forcibly quarantined for the rest of her life so that she wouldn't infect anyone else.
 Although Mary Mallon was a carrier for the disease, she not only never displayed symptoms, but had actually tested clean for it at one point (due to being in temporary remission).
 In that time, the very idea that you can carry the disease and do not fall ill yourself was a fairly recent discovery, and even in the scientific community there were detractors.
 Not to mention an uneducated Irish cook.